Ford Puma interior, tech and practicality

 The Puma range starts with the Titanium model, before stepping up through ST-Line, ST-Line X, ST-Line Vignale and the sporty ST.

 Titanium models make do without the fancy digital dashboard screen that other Pumas get, instead giving you a 4.2-inch screen nestled between two analogue dials.
-You still get the same eight-inch colour touchscreen as other models though, with Apple CarPlay and Android Auto on offer if you plug your phone in.
+Ignore this for facelift cars, which get the big digi dials as standard.
+All pre-facelift cars get the same eight-inch colour touchscreen as other models though, with Apple CarPlay and Android Auto on offer if you plug your phone in.
 Titanium models ride on 17-inch alloy wheels, have power-folding heated door mirrors, a heated windscreen and a black cloth interior.
 Rear parking sensors and cruise control are also standard.

 ST-Line models get a sportier look thanks to more aggressive front and rear bumpers, a larger rear spoiler and a different design of 17-inch wheel.
 The interior gets the full 12.3-inch digital dashboard, some sporty red stitching, while the suspension is firmed up compared to a Titanium model.